andrewtavis/wikirepo/README.md

 Current usage examples include:

-- Sample notebooks for the Python package [poli-sci-kit](https://github.com/andrewtavis/poli-sci-kit) show how to use wikirepo as a basis for political election and parliamentary appointment analysis.
-Those notebooks can be found in the [examples for poli-sci-kit](https://github.com/andrewtavis/poli-sci-kit/tree/main/examples) or on [Google Colab](https://colab.research.google.com/github/andrewtavis/poli-sci-kit).
+- Sample notebooks for the Python package [poli-sci-kit](https://github.com/andrewtavis/poli-sci-kit) show how to use wikirepo as a basis for political election and parliamentary appointment analysis, with these notebooks being found in the [examples for poli-sci-kit](https://github.com/andrewtavis/poli-sci-kit/tree/main/examples) or on [Google Colab](https://colab.research.google.com/github/andrewtavis/poli-sci-kit)
 - Pull requests with other examples will gladly be accepted

 # To-Do [`↩`](#contents) <a id="to-do"></a>